 Magnetic resonance imaging (MRI) is a type of test.
 It lets your healthcare provider see pictures of the inside of your body.
 MRI uses strong magnets, radio waves, and a computer to make an image.
 Because it uses strong magnets, you need to tell the healthcare team about any metal in or on your body.

 Follow any instructions for not eating or drinking before the test.

-Ask your provider if you should stop taking any medicine before the test.
+Ask if you should stop taking any medicine before the test.

 You may be asked to wear a hospital gown.

-Tell your healthcare provider and the technologist if you:
+Tell the healthcare team if you:

-Are allergic to contrast dye, iodine, shellfish, or any medicines
+Are allergic to any medicines

 Your next appointment is: __________________